Board of Directors

 Peter Ashenden, President

-Peter Ashenden is the vice president of consumer affairs for Optum’s behavioral solutions business.
-Peter is responsible for developing and implementing behavioral health programs that help people with mental illness achieve long-term recovery and resiliency.
+Peter Ashenden has recently retired as the vice president of consumer affairs for Optum’s behavioral solutions business.
+Peter was responsible for developing and implementing behavioral health programs that help people with mental illness achieve long-term recovery and resiliency.
 He is also a mental health consumer.